arklight-lang/little-arklight/README.md

 This is done through the use of directives in JSON format.
 An example can be found at [directives sample file](examples/directives.json).

 Then the user writes the program as a series of circuit that will be compiled to bytecode for the VM.
 The assembler checks the program for correctness as well before bytecode generation.
-Once the bytecode is generated, it packaged in a ZIP file with the directives file for potential distribution and execution.
+Once the bytecode is generated, it is packaged into a ZIP file with the directives file for potential distribution and execution.

 Finally to run the program, the VM is invoked, passing the packaged ZIP which it reads, configures itself using the directives file then executes the bytecode displaying results if instructed to do so.

-This system is quite primitive compared to power of a full-fledged programming language but it is powerful enough to perform even non-trivial computations.
+This system is quite primitive compared to the power of a full-fledged programming language but it is powerful enough to perform even non-trivial computations.

 ## State of the project